 - Chai Tea Bags: I know this sounds like a commercial for Rishi, but I also really love their tea bags.
 It’s the best chai tea I’ve tried.
 I’ve also used Equal Exchange and Thrive Market chai tea bags: they’re both good, just not as sublime as Rishi.
 You can also use loose leaf chai tea if you prefer.

 - Water: You’ll need to bring your water to a boil.
-Use fluoride and chlorine free water.
+Use filtered water for fluoride and chlorine free water.

 - Maple Syrup: I like to sweeten my chai with maple syrup.
-Feel free to substitute honey or a different sweetener of your choice.
+Feel free to substitute honey, vanilla syrup, or a different sweetener of your choice.

 - Vanilla Extract: Please use pure vanilla extract!